vtex/shoreline/styleguides/admin/documentation/guide/styling.md

 ```

 ## `sx` property

-> To apply custom styles and consume theme values on specyfic properties

 The sx prop lets you add any valid CSS to an element, while using values from your theme to keep styles consistent.
 You can think of the style object that the sx prop accepts as a superset of CSS.